-Haemaphysalis longicornis (Asian longhorned tick) identified for first time in TN
+Haemaphysalis longicornis (Asian longhorned tick) identified in TN

-The invasive Asian longhorned tick (Haemaphysalis longicornis) has been identified for the first time in Tennessee.
-A dog from Union county and cattle from Knox and Roane counties were found to harbor the parasites.
+The invasive Asian longhorned tick (Haemaphysalis longicornis) has been identified from dogs, cattle, and deer (1) in 8 counties in TN.
 Haemaphysalis longicornis is a known vector of significant human and animal pathogens in its home range, but its significance as a vector of disease in the United States requires further investigation.
-The tick feeds on a wide variety of hosts including humans and many other domestic and wild animals and can expand its population rapidly and establish an infestation parthenogenetically.
-Ticks were noted by UTCVM pathologists and identified by the parasitology section of the UTCVM diagnostic laboratory, Dr. Rebecca Trout-Fryxell (UTIA medical and veterinary entomologist) and confirmed by the NVSL.
-Monitoring efforts by UTIA, UTCVM, TWRA and the USDA are ongoing to evaluate the extent of the tick’s range in Tennessee.
-Ticks may be submitted to the UTCVM diagnostic laboratory for parasite external identification by the parasitology section.
+The tick feeds on a wide variety of hosts including humans and many other domestic and wild animals and can expand its population rapidly and establish an infestation parthenogenetically (without male fertilization).
+Ticks were noted on necropsy by UTCVM pathologists or submitted for identification by local veterinarians and identified by the UTCVM Diagnostic Parasitology Laboratory, Dr. Rebecca Trout-Fryxell (UTIA medical and veterinary entomologist), and confirmed by the NVSL.
+Collaborative monitoring efforts by UTIA, UTCVM, TWRA, and the USDA are ongoing to evaluate the extent of the tick’s range in Tennessee.
+Ticks may be submitted to the UTCVM Diagnostic Parasitology Laboratory for parasite external identification.

 The UTCVM Parasitology Laboratory provides several test panels to provide better service and to our clients and their patients while keeping costs reasonable.
 Below is more information about our fecal and heartworm panels so that you can choose your test wisely.

 - The small animal fecal panels broaden the spectrum of detection for intestinal parasites.
 Please see the download for a detailed reference.
 Fecal Testing